 Weight loss

-Extra weight can damage the collagen and elastin fibres in your skin over a long period of time.
+Extra weight can damage the collagen and elastin fibers in your skin over a long time.
 When you lose weight, the skin is harder to snap back.
 Significant amounts of saggy skin may result in losing weight of 100 or more pounds.
 In certain situations, this loss of weight may lead to large quantities of sloppy, drooping skin on the body.
 As younger skin is easier to recover, your age can also play a role in how saggy your skin gets at the time of weight loss.

 Saggy Skin: Treatment Options